intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 ## PyTorch Inference

-add link for examples here.
+add a link for examples here.

 ### Runtime Acceleration